bhumeesethi/bhumeesethi/README.md

 - 👋 Hi, I’m @bhumeesethi
-- 👀 I’m interested in Data science , Frontened development , python.
+- 👀 I’m interested in Frontened development .
 - 🌱 I’m currently learning AngularJs and I'm excited  to learn about cyber security
-- 💞️ I’m looking to collaborate on Fontent development , projects related to data science
+- 💞️ I’m looking to collaborate on Fontent development
 - 📫 How to reach me - @bhumeesethi31@gmail.com

 <!---